status-im/nimbus-eth1/stateless/readme.md

 ### Deviation from yellow paper

 * In the Yellow Paper, the `hash to next node` may be replaced by the next node directly if the RLP encoded node bytes count less than 32.
-But in a real Ethereum State trie, this never happened.
+But in a real Ethereum State trie, this never happened for account trie.
 An empty RLP encoded `Account` will have length of 70.
   Combined with the Hex Prefix encoding of nibbles, it will be more than 70 bytes.
+Short Rlp node only exist in storage trie with depth >= 9.
 * In Yellow Paper, the 17th elem of the `Branch Node` can contains a value.
 But it always empty in a real Ethereum State trie.
   The block witness spec also ignore this 17th elem when encoding or decoding `Branch Node`.
   This can happen because in Ethereum `Secure Hexary Trie`, every keys have uniform length of 32 bytes or 64 nibbles.